Amblydia/Customies/README.md

 Official Discord community chat for socializing, receiving help with the plugin, and sharing creations.
 Join in on the fun!

-## Usage

-The usage guides have been moved to the [Customies Wiki](https://github.com/CustomiesDevs/Customies/wiki)!

 ## Important Contributors